SajithJude/hacktech-2023/README.md

 # hacktech-2023

 # Problem
- By analyzing large amounts of data, ML algorithms can identify patterns and optimize the performance of the system, leading to improved efficiency, reduced costs, and increased safety of CCS systems

  Machine learning involves the use of algorithms to train models that can make predictions or classifications based on input data.
 However, the performance of a machine learning model depends on many factors, including the choice of parameters and the preprocessing of the input data.

 For beginners and non-programmers, choosing the right parameters for model training and data preprocessing can be challenging.
 This is because they may not have a deep understanding of how these parameters work, or they may not know which parameters are most important for a given task.